Article: CE Marking

-Approximately one-half of all manufactured goods are subject to legally binding standards, in order to ensure the health and safety of users and to protect the environment.
-In the European Union, the familiar "CE" mark is used in most cases.
+Approximately one-half of all manufactured goods are subject to legally binding standards, to ensure the health and safety of users and to protect the environment.
+In the European Union, the familiar CE mark is used in most cases.

 Contents